 Visual issues like twisted, unusually positioned teeth or big breaks can all be adjusted with the placement of a new Zirconium crown.
 The procedure for this is simple.
-It usually needs nothing more than reforming of the natural tooth that acts as an aligning post for the dental crown to rest on.
+It usually needs nothing more than the reforming of the natural tooth that acts as an aligning post for the dental crown to rest on.
 In more serious cases a more intricate practice might be required.
-This involves the natural tooth being detached at the gum line, the root hollowed out and a new Zirconium post cemented into place.
+This involves the natural tooth being detached at the gum line, the root hollowed out, and a new Zirconium post-cemented into place.
 This allows a rock-hard footing for the crown.
 So, this is too known as a ‘post & core’ accumulation.

 To Beat Bruxism

 Bruxism is a term used to define the practice of grinding or clenching your teeth – frequently at night.
-This grinding can be extremely damaging for your teeth – generally leaving them seriously worn, and broken as an outcome.
-It can as well lead to continued jaw, neck, and headache.
+This grinding can be extremely damaging for your teeth – generally leaving them seriously worn, and broken as a outcome.
+It can as well lead to continued jaw, neck, and headaches.
 However, zirconium crowns can be used as part of the treatment for this illness, to support and protect the teeth from damage.

 Reasons to Get a Zirconia Crown